Spontaneous wave function collapse from non-local gravitational self-energy: Schr odinger--Newton equation with gravitational self energy

 Using the fact that the mass density of the source is related to the quantum probability density via

 we obtain the Schr\"odinger--Newton equation in T-duality with gravitational self-energy corrections

 Thus, we have obtained corrections to the Schr\"odinger--Newton equation arising from the non-local gravitational energy.
 In fact, this modified form of the Schr\"odinger--Newton equation with a zero-point length coincides with the one proposed in \cite{Jusufi:2023tdn}.
 However, in \cite{Jusufi:2023tdn}, that form was assumed, without providing underlying arguments for such corrections.
-In the limit $l_0 =0$, we get the standard Schr\"odinger--Newton equation that has been studied by Di{\'o}si and Penrose \cite{Diosi:1986nu,Diosi:1984wuz,Diosi:1989hlx,Penrose:1996cv,Penrose:1998dg}.
+In the limit $l_0 = 0$, we recover the standard Schr\"odinger–Newton equation studied by Di\'osi and Penrose \cite{Diosi:1986nu,Penrose:1996cv}.
+However, for $l_0 > 0$, the potential is everywhere finite, removing the $1/r$ singularity.
+This regularization is not merely a mathematical trick; it encodes the fundamental non-locality of spacetime expected from quantum gravity.
 We will write this equation in the Newtonian limit.
 Assuming spherical symmetry to simplify the calculations, we can use Gauss’s law for gravity \cite{Jusufi:2025qgd}

 to obtain

 where we have applied the divergence theorem to arrive at the last result.
 The Newtonian gravitation field is given by

 Using \eqref{new-g}, we obtain